codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 4: Configure Git credentials for Hybrid GitOps Runtime
 Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime.
-This is the first of the three steps needed to complete installing Hybrid GitOps Runtimes, the others being to add a Git user token and configure the Runtime as an Argo Application, described in the next steps.
+This is the first of the three steps needed to complete installing Hybrid GitOps Runtimes, the others being to add a Git user token and configure the Runtime as an Argo Application, described in the steps that follow this one.

-Git credentials include authorizing access to Git through OAuth2 or a Git Runtime token, and optionally configuring SSH access to the Git installation repo for the Runtime.
+Git credentials include authorizing access to Git repositories through OAuth2 or a Git Runtime token, and optionally configuring SSH access to the Git installation repo for the Runtime.

 ##### Git OAuth2 authorization
 OAuth2 authorization is possible if your admin has registered an OAuth Application for Codefresh.
 See [OAuth2 setup for GitOps]({{site.baseurl}}/docs/administration/account-user-management/oauth-setup/).

 ##### Git access token authorization
-Git access token authentication requires you to generate an access token in your Git provider account for the GitOps Runtime, with the required scopes.
-For detailed information on all options for Git Runtime token, including using tokens with custom scopes, review [GitOps Runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes).
+Git access token authentication requires you to generate an access token in your Git provider account for the GitOps Runtime with the required scopes.
+For detailed information on Git Runtime token, including using tokens with custom scopes, review [GitOps Runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes).

 ##### SSH access to Git